vuejs/docs/src/guide/essentials/forms.md

   false-value="no" />
 ```

-`true-value` and `false-value` are Vue-specific attributes that only works with `v-model`.
+`true-value` and `false-value` are Vue-specific attributes that only work with `v-model`.
 Here the `toggle` property's value will be set to `'yes'` when the box is checked, and set to `'no'` when unchecked.
 You can also bind them to dynamic values using `v-bind`:

 ```vue-html
 <input